brunomaga/brunomaga.github.io/faq.md

 - What is Self-supervised learning?
   - Methods that take advantage of unlabeled datasets (e.g. GPT, Contrastive Predictive Coding (CPC), Simple Framework for Contrastive Learning of Representations (SimCLR)).
 The key principle of these methods is to define a task that does not require labels but necessitates feature representations which are useful for the real task of interest, for which a small labeled data set exists.
   - see [A Cookbook of Self-Supervised Learning](https://arxiv.org/abs/2304.12210) for details.
+- How to collect embeddings of sequences, text, words (Word2vec, skipgram, CBOW), point clusters or arrays, graphs, images?